imstwn/web-with-database/README.md

 ------------
 This simple website has admin and client side.
 The admin can modified the phone that can be displayed in client side.
-You have to add the database first before open the website.
+You have to add the database to localhost first before open the website.